Barbury Castle

+Barbury Castle is a scheduled hillfort in Wiltshire, England, about 5.5 mi south of Swindon.

+Description

-Barbury Castle is a scheduled hillfort in Wiltshire, England.
-It is one of several such forts found along the ancient Ridgeway route.
+Barbury is one of several such forts found along the ancient Ridgeway route.
 The site, which lies within the Wessex Downs Area of Outstanding Natural Beauty, has been managed as a country park by Swindon Borough Council since 1971.
-It is situated on Barbury Hill, a local vantage point, which, under ideal weather conditions, commands a view across to the Cotswolds and the River Severn.
+It is on Barbury Hill, a local vantage point, which, under ideal weather conditions, commands a view across to the Cotswolds and the River Severn.
 It has two deep defensive ditches and ramparts.

-The Old Ridgeway runs close by and the modern Ridgeway crosses through the castle.
-In the surrounding area are to be found round barrows, Celtic field systems and 18th-19th century flint workings.
+The site spans two civil parishes: Ogbourne St Andrew (to the south, in Wiltshire) and Wroughton (in the Borough of Swindon).

 History

-The site was first occupied some 2,500 years ago, and was then in use during the Roman occupation of the area.
-Archaeological investigations at Barbury have shown evidence of a number of buildings, indicating a village or military garrison at this time.
+Hillforts date from the late Iron Age.
+Barbury was in use during the Roman occupation of the area, and archaeological investigations have shown evidence of a number of buildings, indicating a village or military garrison at this time.

-In the 6th century the site became part of the Saxon kingdom of Wessex, following the defeat of the Romano-British at the Battle of Beranburgh, Beran Byrig or Beranbyrig in AD 556, the site of which is just north of the castle.
+In the 6th century the site became part of the Saxon kingdom of Wessex, following the defeat of the Romano-British at the Battle of Beranburgh, Beran Byrig or Beranbyrig in AD 556.
 Centuries later the area was a favourite haunt of the 19th-century writer Richard Jefferies, who lived an hour's walk away at Coate.
 The site was designated as a scheduled monument in 1882.

 In World War II the War Ministry appropriated the site for US Army Air Force anti-aircraft guns; the bases for these are apparently visible as hollows around the edge of the fort interior.

 In 1996, a geophysical survey revealed traces of 40 hut circles inside the castle.
 A reconstruction of an Iron Age roundhouse was built on the site in 2006 but was destroyed by vandals in October 2008.

 In 2009, English Heritage (now Historic England) carried out a National Mapping Programme project which comprised an interpretation, transcription and analysis of all archaeological features visible on aerial photographs in the environs of Barbury Castle.